ekurtgl/FMCW-MIMO-Radar-Simulation/README.md

 ----------

 `FMCW_sim_v2.m` is the main script which reads 3-D coordinates of human skeleton joints captured by Kinect v2 device.
 For more information about the data capture and skeleton extraction using Kinect, check out the [Kinect repository](https://github.com/ekurtgl/Kinect).
-This script has not finished yet.
+This script is still under development.